-In planning and performing our audit, we considered the Road Commission of Macomb County's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the entity's internal control over financial reporting.
+In planning and performing our audit, we considered the Department of Roads' internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Department of Roads' internal control over financial reporting.
+Accordingly, we do not express an opinion on the effectiveness of the Department of Roads' internal control over financial reporting.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect and correct misstatements on a timely basis.
-A material weakness is a deficiency, or combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented or detected and corrected on a timely basis.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the Department of Roads' financial statements will not be prevented or detected and corrected on a timely basis.